Business & Economic Initiatives

 Several agencies are working on an expansion of the natural gas service offered in Waymart as an economic development boost.

 Wayne Tomorrow assisted with the launch of a grassroots effort to develop the riverfront in Honesdale Borough.
 The collaboration has grown to encompass and rails and trails project to Hawley and beyond.
+A feasibility study is currently underway.

 The training Kitchen & Café allows youth and those with disabilities or others with barriers to employment, an opportunity to learn pre-employment skills, receive food safety training and to participate and give back to their community.